nicholaswilde/recipes/docs/vegetarian/lentil-meatballs-with-lemon-pesto.md

 ### Step 4

-For the pesto sauce, put 1 clove of garlic, pinenuts, lemon zest and lemon juice and 1/2 tsp of salt in a food processor.
+For the pesto sauce, put 1 clove of garlic, pine nuts, lemon zest and lemon juice and 1/2 tsp of salt in a food processor.
 Add packed basil leaves and olive oil until you get a smooth, sauce-like consistency.

 ### Step 5